Create an Experience Builder app

 Publish button

-Next, you'll view the published app to see what users will see.
+The app is published.
+You'll view the published app to see what users will see.

 2. On the ribbon, click the More button and choose View published item.